Massive Wireless Energy Transfer: Enabling Sustainable IoT Towards 6G Era: Enablers for Efficient and Scalable WET

 \subsection{Distributed Antenna Systems (DAS)}

-End-to-end efficiency of EH systems decay quickly with distance between the PB and EH device because of the severe power attenuation.
-Thus, DAS (or distributed PB) are foreseen as potential enablers of future IoT networks since under suitable design they are capable of eliminating blind spots while homogenizing the energy provided to a given area, supporting ubiquitous energy accessibility.
-Additionally, separate PBs, each equipped with multiple transmit antennas, could alleviate the issue of CSI acquisition when forming efficient energy beams in multiple-users setups, since each PB may be responsible for the CSI acquisition procedure of a smaller set of EH devices \cite{Choi.2018}.
-Although, the prerequisite for optimal distributed EB is both frequency and phase synchronization, which is still very costly and challenging as discussed in Section~\ref{EB}.
+End-to-end efficiency of EH systems decays quickly with distance between the PB and EH device because of the severe power attenuation.
+DAS (or distributed PBs)-based solutions as shown in Fig.~\ref{FigEBDAS}b are undoubtedly appealing to ban blind spots, while homogenizing the energy provided in a given area, and supporting ubiquitous energy access \cite{Bi.2015,Choi.2017,Choi.2018}.
+If each separate multi-antenna PB is responsible for powering a smaller set of EH devices as shown in Fig.~\ref{FigEBDAS}c, then CSI acquisition issue is alleviated \cite{Choi.2018}.
+Moreover, distributed EB based on local CSI does not require frequency and phase synchronization among the PBs, unlike that based on global CSI for which it is very costly and challenging.